FuzzyLitchi/FuzzyLitchi.github.io/first/index.md

 I've thought too much about cool blogs I wanted to emulate but instead I'm just gonna do something simple and managable.
 I'm stealing inspiration from cool people like [Lu wilson](https://www.todepond.com/) and other people who are gay.

+## Things I don't like

+I wish it had an automatic index of stuff I've written, maybe maybe categorized by month (since I probably won't write that much?? idk).
+The light mode is pretty painful to my eyes.

 ## Goodbye

 bye!